-I am an Assistant Professor of Communication Design and Graduate Director of the MFA in Experience Design at Miami University in Oxford, Ohio.
+I am an Associate Professor of Communication Design and Graduate Director of the MFA in Experience Design at Miami University in Oxford, Ohio.
 I research ways people and design decisions intersect at experiential and systemic levels.
 My recent work explores how co-creating end-of-life choices with stakeholders can facilitate meaningful decision-making resources and tools; ways multiple intelligence theories can be applied to facilitate learning necessary for addressing complex problems; and how rhetoric and semantics in design affect aspirations and goals.
-I am a Scripps Gerontology Center Research Fellow and my current research work is a transdisciplinary research project titled Living Values that focuses on end-of-life choices and advance care planning for underserved populations in southern Ohio and northern Kentucky.
+I am a Scripps Gerontology Center Research Fellow, and my current research work is a transdisciplinary research project titled Living Values that focuses on end-of-life choices and advance care planning for underserved populations in southern Ohio and northern Kentucky.
 Prior to my academic appointment, I practiced design professionally for fifteen years as a creative director, graphic, interaction, and experience designer at agencies, in-house, and non-profit organizations in the Dallas/Fort Worth, Texas area.

 I enjoy playing disc golf, backgammon, and going to big concerts in small venues.

 What's currently on my iPad or in my bag.

 Books on the top of the stack.
 (Randomly sorted.)

 A smattering of books that move me.
 (In no particular order.)

 Essential experience design reading.
 (Also in no particular order.
 I mean, how can you choose one book over another?
 They're like family members and all that.)